Online Learning: A Modern Introduction Using Convex Optimization

 Let's explain what this theorem says.
-We said that Online Mirror Descent extends the Online Subgradient Descent method to non-euclidean norms.
+We said that \ac{OMD} extends the \ac{OSD} method to non-Euclidean norms.
 Hence, the regret bound we proved contains a pair of dual norms: one for distances between iterates and one for gradients.
-We also said that it makes sense to use a dual norm to measure a gradient, because it is a natural way to measure how ``big'' is the linear functional $\bx \rightarrow \langle \nabla f(\by), \bx\rangle$.
-In a more correct way, gradients actually live in the \emph{dual space}, that is in a different space of the predictions $\bx_t$.
-Hence, we cannot sum iterates and gradients is not the right geometric operation, in the same way in which we cannot sum pear and apples together.
-So, why we were doing it in OSD?
-The reason is that in that case the dual space coincides with the primal space.
-But, it is a very particular case due to the fact that we used the $L_2$ norm.
-Instead, in the general case, iterates and gradients are measured with different, dual norms, and \ac{OMD} uses the mirror maps to move between these two geometries.
+We also said that it makes sense to use a dual norm to measure a gradient, because it is a natural way to measure how ``big'' the linear functional $\bx \mapsto \langle \nabla f(\by), \bx\rangle$ is.
+More precisely, the gradient is naturally an element of the \emph{dual space}, that is, a different space from the one where the predictions live.
+Hence, in general, summing iterates and gradients is not the right geometric operation, in the same way in which we cannot sum pears and apples together.
+In the Euclidean case, the dual of the L$_2$ norm is again the L$_2$ norm, so the distinction between the geometry used for predictions and the geometry used for gradients is hidden.
+For a general norm, predictions and gradients are measured with different, dual norms, and \ac{OMD} uses the mirror maps to move between these two geometries.

-So, in OMD we need a way to go from one space to the other.
-And this is exactly the role of $\nabla \psi$ and $\nabla \psi^\star_{\mathcal{V}}$, which are called \textbf{duality maps} or \textbf{mirror} and \textbf{inverse mirror} maps.
-We can now understand that the theorem tells us that OMD takes the primal vector $\bx_t$, transforms it into a dual vector through $\nabla \psi$, does a subgradient descent step in the dual space, and finally transforms the vector back to the primal space through $\nabla \psi^\star$.
+So, in \ac{OMD} we need a way to go from one space to the other.
+This is exactly the role of $\nabla \psi$ and $\nabla \psi^\star_{\mathcal{V}}$, which are called \textbf{duality maps} or \textbf{mirror} and \textbf{inverse mirror} maps.
+We can now understand that the theorem tells us that \ac{OMD} takes the primal vector $\bx_t$, transforms it into a dual vector through $\nabla \psi$, does a subgradient descent step in the dual space, and finally transforms the vector back to the primal space through $\nabla \psi_{\mathcal{V}}^\star$.
 This reasoning is summarized in Figure~\ref{fig:duality_maps}.